-The Right-Based Avenue appears to be the most viable options.
-In essence the Right-Based Avenues dictates pursuing those rights that are fundamentally granted to the individuals, instead of protecting rights based on particular interest.
-Essentially, the Right-Based Avenue virtually eliminates the conflict of interests in assigning quantitative measurement to proportionate rights which may in turn preserve those in minority interest.
+The Right-Based Avenue appears to be the most viable option.
+In essence, the Right-Based Avenues dictate pursuing those rights that are fundamentally granted to individuals instead of protecting rights based on a particular interest.
+Essentially, the Right-Based Avenue virtually eliminates the conflict of interests in assigning quantitative measurement to proportionate rights, which may preserve those in minority interest.

-The most powerful pro argument for the Right-Based Avenue, is certainly the ability to have predetermined and understood set of rights that are universal and will not be changed or challenged based on material or tangible interests.
-Hence leading to a sense of fairness based on societal values that emphasize the individual rights.
+The most powerful pro argument for the Right-Based Avenue is the ability to have a universal predetermined and understood set of universal rights that will not be changed or challenged based on material or tangible interests.
+Hence leading to a sense of fairness based on societal values that emphasize individual rights.

-However, the opponent may argue that in a democratic society which the concept of majority is fundamental to social, cultural as well as financial decisions, the Right-Based Avenue creates the daunting perception that minority / individual interest outweigh the greater good of the collective/majority.
-Yet such argument is flawed: even in the democratic societies, the building stones are still compiled of individual units i.e. individual human beings.
-No collective can precede the rights of its individual units without alienating those units that form the collective.
+However, the opponent may argue that in a democratic society in which the concept of majority is fundamental to social, cultural as well as financial decisions, the Right-Based Avenue creates the daunting perception that minority / individual interests outweigh the greater good of the collective/majority.
+Yet such argument is flawed: even in democratic societies, the building stones are still compiled of individual units i.e., individual human beings.
+No collective can precede the rights of its units without alienating those units that form the collective.

-Similarly, the concept of collective sense of entitlement can be found within the sense of entitlement by individuals.
-Hence, it is impossible to maintain coherent unity within the collective, by eliminating the triumphing needs of individuals.
+Similarly, the concept of a collective sense of entitlement can be found within the sense of entitlement by individuals.
+Hence, it is impossible to maintain coherent unity within the collective by eliminating the triumphing needs of individuals.

 Brought to you by World Consulting Group — Your premier management consulting firm.